oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 azure_tokens.py>`__ respectively.

-The ``end_user_sec_provider`` plugin defines and registers a :ref:`parameter hook <registerparamshook>` function which configures an end user security context on a connection.
+The ``end_user_sec_provider`` plugin defines and registers a :ref:`parameter hook <registerparamshook>` function which configures an end-user security context payload on a connection.
 This hook checks if the ``end_user_sec_params`` key is defined for the ``extra_auth_params`` parameter passed to :meth:`oracledb.connect()` or :meth:`oracledb.create_pool()`.
 If it is defined, the hook function sets the ``on_connect_callback`` parameter of a